ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 The most simple option is the specification of fixed dates.
 This can be a suitable choice for thought experiments, such as the analysis of consistently planting early or late in the season.
 However, the more common choice for continuous simulations is to define the timing of management actions based on state-variables reaching certain thresholds.
-This could refer to a minimum level of soil water content, a cumulative rainfall threshold, a certain crop developmental stage being reached, or a time period elapsed since the last management action, et cetera.
+This could refer to a minimum level of soil water content, a cumulative rainfall threshold, a certain crop developmental stage being reached, or a time period elapsed since the last management action, among other thresholds.
-Such a ``SowingRule`` can be specified via a *manager script*.
+Such ``SowingRules`` are specified via *manager scripts*.
 For our example, when clicking on the ``SowingRule`` node in the simulation tree, you can see that sorghum is sown if the following criteria are fulfilled:

 - The date falls within the sowing window from 1st November to 10th January.
-- The extractable soil water exceeds 120 mm.
+- Extractable soil water exceeds 120 mm.
-- The cumulative rainfall exceeds 50 mm in a 7-day period preceding the date.
+- Cumulative rainfall exceeds 50 mm in the preceding 7-day period.

 .. figure:: _static/APSIMscreenshot_ContSorghumCarryOver_SowingRule.png
    :alt: APSIM Clock node